Thrombosis: Causes

+Some risk factors predispose for venous thrombosis while others increase the risk of arterial thrombosis.
+Newborn babies in the neonatal period are also at risk of a thromboembolism.

 Mechanism

 Pathogenesis

 The main causes of thrombosis are given in Virchow's triad which lists thrombophilia, endothelial cell injury, and disturbed blood flow.
 Generally speaking the risk for thrombosis increases over the life course of individuals, depending on life style factors like smoking, diet, and physical activity, the presence of other diseases like cancer or autoimmune disease, while also platelet properties change in aging individuals which is an important consideration as well.

 Hypercoagulability

 Hypercoagulability or thrombophilia, is caused by, for example, genetic deficiencies or autoimmune disorders.
 Recent studies indicate that white blood cells play a pivotal role in deep vein thrombosis, mediating numerous pro-thrombotic actions.

 Endothelial cell injury

 Any inflammatory process, such as trauma, surgery or infection, can cause damage to the endothelial lining of the vessel's wall.
 The main mechanism is exposure of tissue factor to the blood coagulation system.
 Inflammatory and other stimuli (such as hypercholesterolemia) can lead to changes in gene expression in endothelium producing to a pro-thrombotic state.
 When this occurs, endothelial cells downregulate substances such as thrombomodulin, which is a key modulator of thrombin activity.
 The result is a sustained activation of thrombin and reduced production of protein C and tissue factor inhibitor, which furthers the pro-thrombotic state.

 Endothelial injury is almost invariably involved in the formation of thrombi in arteries, as high rates of blood flow normally hinder clot formation.
 In addition, arterial and cardiac clots are normally rich in platelets–which are required for clot formation in areas under high stress due to blood flow.